vishipayyallore/speaker-series-2025/0530_AgenticAIforStartupswithAzure/session-1-azure-toolbox/4_DEMO_SCRIPT_BACKUP.md

 **Demonstrate Function Calling:**

-1. "Send an email summary of the key findings to john@example.com"
+1. "Send an email summary of the key findings to john at example.com"
 2. "Create a task to follow up on the recommendations"
 3. "Generate a detailed report based on the analyzed documents"